tratom/fcul-ipai-project/README.md

 ##### Running the project

-Our project is present in project.ipynb.
-Make sure to install all the required libraries, indicated in the first cell of the notebook.
+Our project is present in `project.ipynb`.
+Make sure to install all the required libraries, indicated at the first cell of the notebook.

 The file `ntsb_with_zero_shot.csv` shouldn't be deleted, as it is created by another script which takes a lot of computation power (`Bert_text_classification.py`).